ToshioCP/Gtk4-tutorial/gfm/sec3.md

 4. Data to pass to the handler.
 If no data is necessary, NULL should be given.

 You can find the description of each signal in API reference.
-For example, "activate" signal is in GApplication subsection in GIO API reference.
+For example, "activate" signal is in GApplication section in GIO API reference.
-The handler function is described in that subsection.
+The handler function is described in that section.

 In addition, `g_signal_connect` is described in GObject API reference.
 API reference is very important.